+Residents must sign in any guest entering into the lobby or room-spaces of their residence halls.
 Residents must sign in their guest using the Visitor Registration form on PortalX, regardless of whether or not the visit constitutes co-ed visitation.